PX4/PX4-user_guide/en/flight_modes/offboard.md

 ## Developer Resources

-Typically developers do not directly work at the MAVLink layer, but instead use a robotics API like [DroneCore](http://dronecore.io/) or [ROS](http://www.ros.org/) (these provide a developer friendly API, and take care of managing and maintaining connections, sending messages and monitoring responses - the minutiae of working with *Offboard mode* and MAVLink).
+Typically developers do not directly work at the MAVLink layer, but instead use a robotics API like [Dronecode SDK](https://sdk.dronecode.org/en/) or [ROS](http://www.ros.org/) (these provide a developer friendly API, and take care of managing and maintaining connections, sending messages and monitoring responses - the minutiae of working with *Offboard mode* and MAVLink).

 The following resources may be useful for a developer audience: